-8 The study concentrated on evaluating intervention strategic approaches for the 9 effectiveness of local economic development (LED) initiatives in Helao Nafidi Town Council 10 (HNTC) of Ohangwena region (OhR) in Namibia.
-For HNTC in OhR, LED is a locally driven 11 process of identifying and utilizing relevant economic interventions and approaches to inspire 12 the dimensions ( such as social, economic, political, institutional, cultural, and environmental) as 13 intervention strategic approaches for economic activities to achieve a sustainable LED and 14 growth in a local area by LG(s) in the region.
+The study concentrated on evaluating intervention strategic approaches for the effectiveness of local economic development (LED) initiatives in Helao Nafidi Town Council (HNTC) of Ohangwena region (OhR) in Namibia.
+For HNTC in OhR, LED is a locally driven process of identifying and utilizing relevant economic interventions and approaches to inspirethe dimensions(such as social, economic, political, institutional, cultural, and environmental) asintervention strategic approaches for economic activities to achieve a sustainable LED and growth in a local area by LG(s) in the region.

-LED is a new approach that has the potential to accelerate the developmental process at subnational levels of government with a focus on the economy (Marenga and Kandjeo, 2019).
-In its traditional sense, CLGF (2014) specified that LED aims to build up a local area's local economic capacity.
-Thus, the above will be realized only when the public, businesses & NGOs 21 work together to create employment opportunities to allow for improved economic growth, sustainable development & less poverty in communities.
-22
+LED is a new approach that has the potential to accelerate the developmental process at subnational levels of government with a focus on the economy(Marenga and Kandjeo, 2019).
+In its traditional sense, CLGF(2014) specified that LED aims to build up a local area's local economic capacity.
+Thus, the above will be realized only when the public, businesses & NGOs work together to create employment opportunities to allow for improved economic growth, sustainable development & less poverty in communities.

-23 Zaaruka et al (2023) and Thani (2020) asserted that intervention strategies and approaches are imperative for LED projects since they support and explain how to create change 24 and improve the local economy, and can also help in identifying ways to allocate resources and 25 make decisions.
-As a result, Namibia's National Development Plans (NDP), Vision 2030, and LED 26 have experienced double-digit growth in the last several years.
-Limited local capacities to deliver 27 economic and social services, rampant unemployment, and high-income inequality are some of 28 29 the major factors that impediment the country's sound human development.
+Zaaruka et al (2023) and Thani (2020) asserted that intervention strategies and approaches are imperative for LED projects since they support and explain how to create change and improve the local economy, and can also help in identifying ways to allocate resources and make decisions.
+As a result, Namibia's National Development Plans (NDP), Vision 2030, and LED have experienced double-digit growth in the last several years.
+Limited local capacities to deliver economic and social services, rampant unemployment, and high-income inequality are some of the major factors that impediment the country's sound human development.

-To boost economic growth and development, Namibia's new five-year NDP VI, the 30 "Growth and Transformation Plan" (GTP, 2023-2028), which is supposed to be aligned with the 31 MDGs/SDGs, emphasizes the importance of accelerated and sustainable economic growth and 32 development.
-It aims to strengthen the agriculture and industry sectors, improve economic 33 infrastructure, develop capacity for good governance, and enhance the development 34 effectiveness for women and youth.
-Under this plan, the UN Development Assistance Framework 35 (UNDAF) has been designed to further emphasize accelerated growth and job creation.
-Thus, 36 37 the interventions in LED are of greater importance in the national, regional, and local contexts.
+To boost economic growth and development, Namibia's new five-year NDP VI, the "Growth and Transformation Plan" (GTP, 2023-2028), which is supposed to be aligned with the MDGs/SDGs, emphasizes the importance of accelerated and sustainable economic growth and development.
+It aims to strengthen the agriculture and industry sectors, improve economic infrastructure, develop capacity for good governance, and enhance the development effectiveness for women and youth.
+Under this plan, the UN Development Assistance Framework (UNDAF) has been designed to further emphasize accelerated growth and job creation.
+Thus, the interventions in LED are of greater importance in the national, regional, and local contexts.

-Consensus building on LED has been, internationally recognized by Zhang (2025), and 38 Thani (2020) to be a rights-based, bottom-up approach to trickle down the effects of high 39 40 growth to the general population, the LED approach was presented and discussed intensively in a series of stakeholder consultative meetings and workshops in the beginning of 2009.
-As a 41 42 result, a consensus was built amongst the stakeholders to introduce LED in their countries of origin.
-In a planning workshop, the stakeholders developed an organic LED implementation and 43 management framework and agreed unanimously on its implementation.
-When the strategic 44 approaches are adopted and integrated within the existing government system, and 45 implemented as part of the government intervention strategy in all LGs of the four northern 46 regions.
-47 adjacent to the effectiveness of LED initiatives for LGs.
-Assuming the aforementioned, the 50 scholar was driven to conduct this study entitled, "Assessing interventions' strategic approaches 51 for the effectiveness of LED initiatives for HNTC, in Namibia.
-To accomplish the objectives of the 52 53 study, the article sought to answer the following research questions:
+Consensus building on LEDhas been, internationally recognized by Zhang(2025), and Thani(2020)to be a rights-based, bottom-up approach to trickle down the effects of high growth to the general population, the LED approach was presented and discussed intensively in a series of stakeholder consultative meetings and workshops in the beginning of 2009.
+As a result, a consensus was built amongst the stakeholders to introduce LED in their countries of origin.
+In a planning workshop, the stakeholders developed an organic LED implementation and management framework and agreed unanimously on its implementation.
+When the strategic approaches are adopted and integrated within the existing government system, and implemented as part of the government intervention strategy in all LGs of the four northern regions.

-Therefore, this would support LGs in dealing with intervention approaches and 49 challenges
+Therefore, this would support LGs in dealing with intervention approaches and challenges adjacent to the effectiveness of LED initiatives for LGs.
+Assuming the aforementioned, the scholar was driven to conduct this study entitled, "Assessing strategic approaches for the effectiveness of LED initiatives for HNTC, in Namibia.
+To accomplish the objectives of the study, the articles ought to answer the following research questions:

-54 55 What intervention strategies shape the effective management of LED initiatives in HNTC?

-What aspects affect the assessment process for LED initiatives in HNTC?
+- 1. What intervention strategies shape the effective management of LED initiatives in HNTC? - 2.
+What aspects affect the assessment process for LED initiatives in HNTC? - 3.
 Which approaches affect the local economy for LED initiatives in HNTC?